laurawpaaby/NLP23_exam_BERT/README.md

 ### Step 3: Scrape URLS

-To scrape the EB articles, run the following script
+To scrape the EB articles, run the following script:

 ```
 python scrape/scraping_eb.py
 ```

 ### Step 4: Replace artist name and pronouns with the gender-neutral: "artist/artist's"
+To mask out names and pronouns in each article, run the following script:
 ```
 python analysis/mask_name_gender.py
 ```